bla5r/RemoteLogger/README.md

   + "r": Request number (increment at each request)
   + "vars": All variables you logged
   + "stack": All stack traces you logged

+# Contact

+If you have any question about the project, feel free to contact me on Twitter: [@bla5r](https://twitter.com/bla5r)